Master key systems increase control and convenience

 - A flexible master key system, able to grow and change with your organisation over the long term.

 - Reduced number of keys to enhance control and lower the cost of your key replacement.

 - Integration into your access control system if required, so you have an overview in a single tool of mechanical keys as well as electronic badges.

 - Key clips in many different colours (depending on model), so you can allocate one colour per zone or floor, which is a great organisational help.

 - A special ‘Keyplanner’ design tool to help submit your plan online, including your key requirements, long-term overall size of your locking system, and your user hierarchy.

 A master key plan is the essence of modern mechanical access control.
 It is recommended for all types of building, from residential houses and apartment blocks through to medium-sized or large organisations with a hundred keys or more.
 This becomes particularly important in the following cases:

 - Keeping control of who holds which key to which room for security reasons.

 - To eliminate the need to carry too many keys, i.e. convenience.

-- For safety reasons, e.g. when emergency services need quick, round-the-clock access to all rooms without having to search for the right key, e.g. in nursing homes, aged care facilities or in student accommodations.
+- For safety reasons, e.g. when emergency services need quick, round-the-clock access to all rooms without having to search for the right key, e.g. in nursing homes, old people’s homes or in student accommodations.